codermongo/docu/meine-scripts/docs/intro.md

-# Netpurple
+# Netpurple Introduction

 Welcome to the Netpurple documentation.

-This is a placeholder for future content.
+Here you can find scripts, automations, and links to useful things.